top of page

 Bar Chart Options

 A bar chart would be a better way of viewing the data.
-The image below displaying the 2019 price against the 2024 price.
+The image below is displaying the 2019 price against the 2024 price.
 It's kind of a boring bar chart.

-You can easily enhance it and with a reference line as well as use an up KPI arrow on the label.
+You can easily enhance it and with a reference line as well as use a KPI up arrow on the label.
 I would recommend removing the 2019 price and putting it on the Detail Marks card of your view.
 Then add it as a Reference line from the Analytics tab.
 You can add the KPI arrow from your Windows Character Map application.
 See this blog article for the custom formatting.

 You could also display this information using Reference lines and Reference bands!
 In the example below the beginning reference line is the 2019 price.
 The end line is the 2024 price.
 I also created a calculation to enhance the labels for high, medium and low percent increase.
+(They are three different colors.)

 Other Options